 Degree Progress Report (DPR).
-DPR is a tool that assists in the advising process.
-Students can print their own DPR through self-service.
-The DPR shows the student's progress in a chosen degree program, using courses taken at California State University, Fresno and transfer institutions.
-The DPR displays how courses apply toward the student's declared major, General Education, and degree requirements.
+The DPR is a tool used by students and advisors to guide the advising process.
+Students may print their own DPR through self-service.
+The DPR shows the student's progress in a chosen degree program, incorporating courses completed at California State University, Fresno and transfer institutions.
+The DPR illustrates how courses apply toward the student's declared major, General Education, and degree requirements.
 It also displays a list of approved courses for each requirement to be completed.